9:51 AM, 31st January 2019, About 3 years ago

 Mrs Ramsay was found to have worked on the property for about 20 hours per week which was found to be sufficient to indicate the carrying on a business.

 You should accept that incorporation relief will be available where an individual spends 20 hours or more a week personally undertaking the sort of activities that are indicative of a business.
-Other cases should be considered carefully.Show Form To Book A Tax Planning Consultation
+Other cases should be considered carefully.Show Book a Tax Planning Consultation